 Information for Your Executor

 Your Executor stands in your place upon your death and their duties begin immediately upon your death.
-It is your Executor who will make funeral and burial arrangements, and distribute your estate according to your Will.
+Your Executor is responsible for funeral and burial arrangements, and distributing your estate according to your Will.
 You can help your Executor by preparing a letter detailing matters such as...

 - your plans for burial or cremation

 - where your bank accounts are held

 - instructions concerning different matters relating to your estate